Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 var nodeId = "nodeId_example"; // {String} The identifier of a node.

 var opts = {
-  'attachment': true, // {Boolean} **true** enables a web browser to download the file as an attachment.\n**false** means a web browser may preview the file in a new tab or window, but not\ndownload the file.\n\nYou can only set this parameter to **false** if the content type of the file is in the supported list;\nfor example, certain image files and PDF files.\n\nIf the content type is not supported for preview, then a value of **false**  is ignored, and\nthe attachment will be returned in the response.\n
+  'attachment': true, // {Boolean} **true** enables a web browser to download the file as an attachment.
+**false** means a web browser may preview the file in a new tab or window, but not download the file.

+You can only set this parameter to **false** if the content type of the file is in the supported list;
+for example, certain image files and PDF files.

+If the content type is not supported for preview, then a value of **false**  is ignored, and the attachment will be returned in the response.

-  'ifModifiedSince': new Date("2013-10-20T19:20:30+01:00") // {Date} Only returns the content if it has been modified since the date provided.\nUse the date format defined by HTTP.
-For example, `Wed, 09 Mar 2016 16:56:34 GMT`.\n
+  'ifModifiedSince': new Date("2013-10-20T19:20:30+01:00") // {Date} Only returns the content if it has been modified since the date provided.
+Use the date format defined by HTTP.
+For example, `Wed, 09 Mar 2016 16:56:34 GMT`.

 };
 apiInstance.getFileContent(nodeId, , opts).then(function() {
   console.log('API called successfully.');